-In possibly the most intense season of Formula 1 ever seen, Lewis Hamilton and Max Verstappen have raced hard, up to and sometimes beyond the limit of what many feel is acceptable in grand prix racing in 2021.
+In one of the most intense seasons of Formula 1 ever seen, Lewis Hamilton and Max Verstappen raced hard as they fought for the 2021 championship, going up to and, sometimes beyond the limit, of what many felt was acceptable in grand prix racing.

 1: 2021 British GP

 Hamilton was deposed from first by Verstappen during F1’s first ever sprint race held at Silverstone, with the reigning champion realising he would have to have be less accommodating towards Verstappen if he wanted to win the Grand Prix proper and remain in touch in the championship.

 Hamilton was much more aggressive during the opening lap duel of Sunday’s race, with Verstappen having to put a wheel on the grass in an attempt to stay ahead at the first corner.

 The Mercedes driver then got a slipstream on the Wellington Straight, managing to pull ahead slightly on the outside.
 However Verstappen held the inside line, taking a tight entry into Brooklands which compromised him in the next corner, Luffield.

 Hamilton therefore got another tow from the Red Bull, getting up the inside heading into Copse, before it all came to a head.

 The Mercedes backed off slightly, Verstappen turned in, connected with Hamilton and was sent flying into the barriers, which he hit with a 51G impact.

 The latter’s car was remarkably undamaged, and Hamilton fought back from a 10sec penalty to win.
 The race winner celebrated wildly, likely unconcerned by Red Bull boss Christian Horner’s assessment of his move: “It’s just dirty driving.”